gonzigonz/Pluralsight---The-World/README.md

 _By Shawn Wildermuth_

 This is my sample project of _The World_ that I created as a part of following the above Pluralsight course.
-The course is hightly recommended and great introduction to .NET 5 on cross platforms.
+The course is hightly recommended and a great introduction to .NET 5 on cross platforms.
 Each commit relates to a module from the course so you can follow along from any stage.